ChHarding/TouchTerrain_for_CAGEO/docs/readme.txt

 TouchTerrain - 3D-printing of Digital Elevation Data
 =====================================================

+Version 0.12 (Dec.
+12, 2016)
+- added auto calc of tile height (using meter based aspect ration)
+- added better shwoing of raster rescaling
+- added drawing of tile boundaries
+- changed web layout a bit
+- hillshade gamma values can now be changed (will reload as gamma is set on server side)
+- added SRTM 30 m ("worldwide" but not very far north) and clarified that GMTED is 90 m (but worldwid-er_

+Version 0.11 (Nov.
+8, 2016)
+- Levi added Apache server support
+- Levi fixed noob global var for preflight request

 Version 0.10 (June 20, 2016)
 - switched SRTM to GMTED2010, added ETOPO1